 - Obligatory Swearing: Jay does this in the live-action episode intros for the DVD version.

-- Recap Episode: The cartoon parodied this in the very second episode made.
+- Recap Episode: The very second episode parodied this.
 What compounded this even further was that, due to Executive Meddling, this was actually the very first episode ever aired.

 - Running Gag: